 The then President and the Vice-President of Cyprus rejected that idea and created a competition in the country for people to draw a flag for Cyprus.

 The aim was to create a flag that was neutral for both communities; therefore, the color of the Greek community, which is blue, and the color of the Turkish community, which is red, were designedly avoided on the flag, and neither a cross nor a crescent was to be portrayed.

 The competition was won by İsmet Vehit Güney, who was a Turkish Cypriot artist, cartoonist, teacher, and painter.

 - Island Color: Copper (Pantone 144-C)

 - Crest and the two olive-tree leaves: Olive green (Pantone 336-C)

-- The background is white with the 3:5 ratio
+- The background is white with a 3:5 ratio.

 Re-Design of the Flag